prabhalabharadwaj37/safe_im/README.md

 ## Limitations
 - Supports only english language to filter words.
-- Complex obscene sentances can be difficult to detect.
+- Complex obscene sentences can be difficult to detect.

 ## Benefits of the PoC
 - Today, bullying on social or messaging platforms is rampant among children typically in middle/high schools.
 This causes lack of self esteem and depression among the younger generation.
 Applications implementing such a feature can help reduce the burden of such bullying on young children.
 Parents can enforce the usage of applications that have this feature built-in and can toggle it as needed.